Ziltivekimab: RESCUE-2 trial

 The RESCUE-2 trial (NCT04626505), a phase 2, randomized, double-blind study in Japan, enrolled 36 adults with CKD stage 3–5 and hsCRP ≥2 mg/L. Participants received placebo or Ziltivekimab (15 or 30 mg) subcutaneously at weeks 0, 4, and 8.
 The study assessed changes in hsCRP, serum amyloid A, fibrinogen, lipid profiles, and treatment-emergent adverse events.

-HERMES and ZEUS Trrials
+HERMES and ZEUS trials

 The ongoing HERMES trial (NCT05636176) is evaluating monthly subcutaneous Ziltivekimab (15 mg) versus placebo in patients with heart failure with preserved or mildly reduced ejection fraction (HFpEF or HFmrEF).
 The primary endpoints include cardiovascular death, heart failure hospitalization, and urgent visits.

 The ZEUS trial (NCT05021835), a phase 3 study, is assessing Ziltivekimab's effects on cardiovascular outcomes—including myocardial infarction and stroke—in patients with established cardiovascular disease, CKD, and hsCRP ≥2 mg/L.

-Both trials are ongoing as of May 2025, and results have not yet been published.
+The ZEUS trial failed to meet its primary endpoint, showing no clinically significant reduction in major adverse cardiac events (MACE), despite successfully lowering IL-6 and other inflammatory biomarkers.
+Serious infections were more common in the ziltivekimab group, with overall rates of serious adverse events being comparable across groups.